rigaya/NVEnc/NVEncC_Options.en.md

 ## Other Options

 ### --cuda-schedule &lt;string&gt;
   Change the behavior of the CPU when waiting for GPU task completion.
-The default is sync.
+The default is auto.

 - auto
   Leave the mode decision to the driver of CUDA.